aurajs/aura/README.md

 ### Aura Directory Structure

-*-- js/aura*
+*-- /aura*

 Contains the core implementation of the Application Core (mediator.js), Sandbox (facade.js) and base for widget Permissions validation (permissions.js).

-*-- js/ext*
+*-- /backbone-aura*

 Extensions to the Application Core, Sandbox and Permissions can be found here.
 These contain example specific extensions such as support for Backbone.js and bootstrap/load permissions for the example's widgets.

-*-- js/widgets*
+*-- /demo*

-The three sample widgets for the example: Calendar, Todos and Controls.
+The demo/example application containing three sample widgets: Calendar, Todos and Controls.
 Both the Calendar and Todos persist using localStorage whilst the Controls widget is there to just demonstrate how one could control the start and stop of widgets through the UI.
 Normally this process would be handled by modules.

-*app.js*
+*-- /config.js*

 RequireJS 2.0 configuration, including `shim` config to allow the loading of non AMD-patched versions of libraries such as Underscore.js and Backbone.js.
 This is the initial point of starting up the widgets for an application.